 According to Orange County Mayor Jerry Demings – the county where Orlando is located – the area is experiencing a “crisis mode” as the hospitals are about to collapse with critically ill patients.

 According to the latest data (September 6), Orange County has more than 1,000 new cases per day, while the positivity rate for Covid-19 tests has dropped to 13.4%.

 First and foremost – Florida has no entry restrictions!

 Florida is an internationally recognized destination due to its Theme Parks and tropical weather.
-If you love going to theme parks, you will never go wrong with Florida.In COVID times, when traveling has to some extent become a hustle, especially for people traveling with kids, Florida stands as one of the best destinations to look into in 2020.
+Travelers who love going to theme parks will never go wrong with Florida.In COVID times, when traveling has to some extent become a hustle, especially for people traveling with kids, Florida stands as one of the best destinations to look into in 2021.

-Only the fact that American citizens and residents do not need a passport and don’t have to deal with international (sometimes inconsistent or unknown) airport rules and restrictions, makes this destination the safest to escape winter in 2020.
+Only the fact that American citizens and residents do not need a passport and don’t have to deal with international (sometimes inconsistent or unknown) airport rules and restrictions, makes this destination a good choice to escape to in spring 2021.

 Florida’s Health Care System and Response Capacity

 The COVID-19 pandemic has caused massive, worldwide disruption.
 In addition to the millions infected and the hundreds of thousands killed, the virus has disrupted economies across the globe.

 According to local media, Florida may be hiding the real pandemic situation.
 “At this point, it’s endangering people,” says Ryan Panchadsaram, former data official in the Obama administration.
 “We’re now in the third wave, and I think our only way out is really open, transparent and actionable information.”

 Florida has no travel restrictions in place as of today.
 However, The Florida Department of Health -recommends- wearing face masks if social distancing is not possible and avoid public gatherings of more than 10 people.